-If you believe you have an emergency:
+To obtain medical attention if you believe you have an emergency:

-- Off campus: dial 911
+- Off campus - dial 911

 If you need to be seen after hours for urgent medical issues, Suffolk students may choose to utilize one of the many off-campus urgent care facilities in the area without an appointment.
 (Students who opt to use the Massachusetts General Hospital’s Medical Walk-in Unit between 6-8 p.m.
 Monday-Friday or on weekends will be able to waive any insurance co-payments.)

 If you’ve been referred for emergency hospital treatment, in order for you to receive appropriate medical or mental health care, it is important that you are honest with hospital staff about your situation in general and the specific incident(s) that occurred prior to this emergency hospital visit.

 If you are referred to the hospital by Suffolk staff